fgimian/flaskage/README.md

 * Determine the best way to integrate Flask-WTF for forms
 * Determine if Flask-Login is worth integrating as an auth system
 * Write tests and integrate them into the template
-* Investigate Backbone.js and decide whether or not it is worth integrating